Engineering Calculations

 Spreadsheets

 There are many excellent commercial and open-source tools for performing engineering calculations.
 One of the most versatile and underutilized tools is the spreadsheet.
-Even companies and organizations that can’t afford commercial CAD or mathematical modeling tools will almost always have an office suite that contains a spreadsheet.
-There are many free and open-source spreadsheets, such as LibreOffice - Calc, Apache OpenOffice Calc, and Gnumeric.
-The videos in the table below explain how to do several sorts of engineering calculations in Chemical and Thermal Processing.
-The column labeled JTF contains links to the Just The Facts videos, intended mainly for review.
-The TFS videos are The Full Story videos, with more explanation and discussion.
-The Info Page contains additional information and definitions for the videos.
+Even companies and organizations that cannot afford commercial CAD or mathematical modeling tools will almost always have an office suite that contains a spreadsheet.

 The Unauthorized Guide to Using Spreadsheets in Chemical Engineering